Animation and motion

 Progressive enhancement for movement

 As designers and developers, we have a lot of choices to make, including default movement states and how much movement to display.
-Let's take another look at the last example on motion.
+Take another look at the last example on motion.

 Suppose we decide the animation is unnecessary for understanding the content on the screen.
 In that case, we can choose to set the default state to the reduced motion animation instead of the full motion version.
 Unless users specifically ask for animations, the animations are turned off.